| China, with a recorded history of 5,000

 long history and interesting traditions, lanterns now have

 abundant variations, decorating many festive occasions.
+China Music dates back to between

 7,000 and 8,000 years ago.
 Featured with unique melodies within